[Back to Dan West's Homepage]

 VANISHED: May, 2007

 PROFILE: Ratty was the smallest adult rabbit I have ever seen.
 She was passed on through a few different owners who didn't want her before hitting the jackpot and coming to live with me.
 She had a malocclusion, so she needed to have her teeth clipped every couple of months.
-She was generally well-behaved and very calm when being held or picked up, which is unusual for a dwarf as they are most often highly-strung.
-She was St. Jasper's girlfriend and they met their demise from a damn coyote.
+She was generally well-behaved and very calm when being held or picked up, which is unusual for a dwarf this small as they are most often highly-strung.
+She was St. Jasper's girlfriend.

 NAME: Saint Jasper